 Kit has become more advanced, with some units using gas burners instead of wood fires, and lightweight tents tending to replace the Icelandics and Stormhavens in many areas - yet most continue to make bedding rolls, even if waterproof bags are starting to become more common than groundsheets as the outer layer.
 Most camps still do flag ceremonial daily, and while some campsites offer a range of adventurous activities all day and centrally organised activities each evening, for most units the Guides ideal camp is one which intersperses these with plenty of home-made fun - the wide game, the 'silly sports', the night hike, and the campfire as evening draws on . . .

-New styles of hybrid accommodation, half-way between camping and indoor holiday, have started to come in with options such as cabins and Yurts - but camp is still as popular as ever.
+New styles of hybrid accommodation, half-way between camping and indoor holiday, have started to come in with options such as cabins and Yurts.
+And many units are doing indoor adventure holidays rather than camping.
+Camping is still the most popular activity for Guides - but the proportion who actually get the chance to camp is declining.

 Brownie holidays started around the late 1920s, with the introduction of the 'Pack Holiday Licence', although there doesn't seem to have been much publicity around it's launch, as it was some time before Scotland heard about the possibility, and it took a lot of correspondence to work out the right procedure for getting the first person in Scotland licenced - after all, who could test the first candidate!
 Often, the Brownies would take over a house, or a village school during the summer holidays, with each Six having a bedroom or area, and helping out with the household chores by rota.
 The activities would tend to be picnics, country walks, and passing the outdoor Golden Bar challenges such as skipping and ball throwing.
 If they were lucky there might be swimming in a river or exploring the seaside, or visiting a farm to see the animals.
 In the evenings there might be sing-songs, improvised entertainments, or surprise fancy dress parties.